 Growth Kinetics of Nanoparticles

-Colloidal synthesis of nanomaterials is cheap process that can be easily scaled up for industrial production.
+Colloidal synthesis of nanomaterials is a cheap process that can be potentially scaled up for industrial production.
 Controlling the growth of nanoparticles in colloidal solution is an important step towards developing materials with well-defined optical and physical properties.
 Our goal is to understand how the interplay of thermodynamics and growth kinetics determines the size and the size distribution of nanoparticles.
-The thermodynamic control of the nanoparticle growth may lead to the formation of magic sized nanoparticles.
-In the example below, we are observing the birth of magic sized CdTe quantum dots and its 'quantized' aggregation into larger quantum dots.
+The thermodynamic control of the nanoparticle growth may lead phonomena such as the formation of magic sized nanoparticles.
+In the example below, we are observing the birth of magic sized CdTe quantum dots and its 'quantized' aggregation into larger quantum dots by in situabsorption spectroscopy during the growth of nanostructures.
 LEFT figure shows the 'usual' monomer induced growth of CdSe quantum dots.
 RIGHT figure shows the time evolution of the absorption spectra of CdTe quantum dot solution during the synthesis.
 The first step is the formation of magic sized CdTe quantum dot, which subsequently undergoes aggregation.

 •Dagtepe, P.; Chikan, V., Quantized Ostwald Ripening of Colloidal Nanoparticles.
 J. Phys.
 Chem.
 C (2010), 114, (39), 16263-16269.